bjoernbessert/haproxy-cert-otf/README.md

 ### Possible Improvements

-- Do not start HAProxy as root (execute supervisortcl via sudo as haproxy user)
+- Docker-specific: Do not start HAProxy as root (execute supervisortcl via sudo as haproxy user)

-- Mount (host-)volume for certs.
+- Docker-specific: Mount (host-)volume for certs.
 If container is destroyed, certs doesnt have to generated again

 - Auth-header (token or something) for HTTP-method

 - Implement Lets Encrypt for public domains

-- Two separate containers for the HAProxys (then maybe mount a volume with the certs into both containers)
+- Load an index of all existing certs in memory on HAProxy startup (Lua + stick-tables).
+Would save the filesystem lookups.

 - Implement locking mechanism (preventing the generation of certificates for same FQDN at the same time)
   - HAProxy 1.8: Use stick-tables + get/set via Lua (connect with tcp socket to local tcp HAProxy socket to execute commands)
   - HAProxy 1.9: Use stick-tables + get/set directly from Lua

 - Implement haproxy reload? (through supervisor?) - maybe faster than restart
   - maybe try supervisor + "-W" from haproxy

+- Docker-specific: Two separate containers for the HAProxys (then maybe mount a volume with the certs into both containers)

 ### Acknowledgments